 For instance, maybe you want to mess with absolutely no maintenance or renovations in the first year that you own your home.
-You find a great little bungalow with a roof that needs replacing and some touching-up that needs done in the kitchen.
-Consider making a higher offer, but asking the seller to fix the home’s issues before you close.
+You find a great little bungalow with a roof that needs replacing and some touching-up that needs to be done in the kitchen.
+Consider making a higher offer, but ask the seller to fix the home’s issues before you close.

 On the flip side, maybe you’re on a tight budget but don’t mind DIYing it a bit in your new home.
 In this case, ask your realtor to negotiate for a lower price on a fixer-upper.
 Then you can use some of the money you’ll save on renovations and repairs in your first year in the home.

 The process of making an offer on a home is actually pretty complicated.
 That’s why I recommend using a realtor when you’re buying your first home.

 When you want to make an offer, you put it into writing, and your realtor will deliver your offer.
 It can include not only your price but also additional terms.
 For instance, you might ask the seller to pay closing costs or take care of certain renovations before closing.